joeyjumper94/wolven_arrest_system/README.md

 darkrpmodification/lua/darkrp_config/settings.lua change GM.Config.telefromjail to false, we don't want them to always go to spawn then they are unarrested.

+darkrpmodification/lua/darkrp_config/settings.lua change GM.Config.arrestspeed to 300, this setting is the max speed a player can move while arrested.

 darkrpmodification/lua/darkrp_launguage/englist.lua change youre_arrested to something like "You have been arrested.
 Time left till min bail: %d seconds!"